bsoptei/zerda-exam-html-css/README.md

 ### Explain the difference between `display: block` and `display: inline` in CSS!
 What is `display: inline-block`?
 #### Your answer: [2p]
+The main difference between block-level and inline elements is that the former begin on new lines, and the latter don't.
+By default, block elements expand their widthto fill their parent element, and their height to fit their children.
+Inline elements go with the flow of the text content.
+If an element's display property is set to inline-block, appears as an inline element, but behaves as a block element.

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]
+A <section> is a generic element, it can be applied for content grouping in a thematical manner, while an <article> is self-contained (it has its own meaning).
+A blog entry is a good example for an <article>.